-This guide to the best things to do in Dublin is written by a local, for locals.
+Take every guide on the best things to do in Dublin with a pinch of salt (including this one).

 Kilmainham Gaol opened in 1796 as the County Gaol (prison) for Dublin City and the wider county.
 It’s within its walls that leaders of the 1798, 1803, 1848,1867 and 1916 rebellions were detained.

-You’ll find the oldest library in Ireland just behind St Patrick’s Cathedral in Dublin, and it’s absolutely gorgeous (it’s also a bit of a hidden gem!).
+You’ll find the oldest library in Ireland just behind St Patrick’s Cathedral in Dublin, and it’s absolutely gorgeous.

 Founded wayyyyy back in 1707, Marsh’s Library holds roughly 25,000 books and over 300 manuscripts.